 One way we can tap into the magical wonderment of who and what we are is to be present.
 As Lao Tzu stated, if we hear and see as children, we will be wise because we are in the zone to receive grace and happiness.
-Alberta Einstein knew that which is why he was often playful, enjoying his bike rides (as shown in this picture) when not watching soap bubbles pop while bathing.
-(He once said this is when he had his greatest scientific epiphanies).
+Einstein knew that, which is why he was often playful, enjoying his bike rides (as shown in this picture) when not watching soap bubbles pop while bathing.
+(He once said this was when he had his greatest scientific epiphanies).

-For most of us, living in this world full of gratitude, happiness and play might not seem so simple while being distracted with our adult responsibilities and worries.
-Often it seems difficult for us to relax long enough to open our hearts and mind to the inner peace that allows us to experience true happiness.
-That's why, if we are to rediscover our childhood joy, we must learn to live in the flow of the moment as we did then, rather than become ensnared by the egoic worries of the future and regrets of the past.
+For most of us, living in this world full of gratitude, happiness and play might not seem so simple while being distracted by our adult responsibilities and worries.
+Often it seems difficult to relax long enough to open our hearts and mind to the inner peace that allows us to experience true happiness.
+That's why, if we are to rediscover our childhood joy, we must learn to live in the flow of the moment just as we did then, rather than become ensnared by the egoic worries of the future and regrets of the past.

 There's also something else to this.
 Recognize that you don't need to take anything from anyone once you understand you are only able to receive when you give.
 That’s the law of love.
 So, why would you even want to take rather than receive?
 There's a big difference... taking doesn't bring happiness, but receiving does, just as giving does.
 In this spirit, giving and receiving become a seamless cycle of reciprocity.

 That's how the magic is restored.
 No fear, no lack, no judgment, no taking... only sharing and receiving in love.